dhms013/dotfiles/README.md

 # dotfiles notes from dhms from omarchy

-1. install gnu stow, yazi, and other apps that used in omarchy
+1. install gnu stow, yazi, and other apps that used in omarchy/keybinding
+2. not use any app in keybinding? just change it